We are called to share our gifts with one another

 Reaching the poorest and most marginalized in our society is the call of all Catholics.
 To fulfill this call requires that we break out of our bubble and see those around us who are struggling.
 Catholics are called to be people for others.
 But what does this mean in practical terms?
 How do we translate our faith into action?

 Saint Brigid Parish provides many opportunities to serve those who are in need.
 To name just a few, we serve with St. Vincent de Paul, Community Christian Service Agency, and Neighbors in Need.
 My personal passion is educating impoverished kids.
-There is a new high school being built here in San Diego—Cristo Rey High School—that will serve only low-income students; they need helpers and donors.
+There is a new high school here in San Diego, Cristo Rey High School, that serves only low-income students; they need helpers and donors.
 Catholic Charities also offers numerous opportunities to serve.
 Pope Francis even encourages us to take action to mitigate the damage to our environment.
 When you feel a tug in your heart to do something to make a difference, start with a prayer asking God to lead you to the causes that are a good fit for you.